satpalsr/sdk/docs/server.worldloop.md

 5. Synchronize network packets with player clients

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [WorldLoopEventPayloads](./server.worldloopeventpayloads.md)

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `WorldLoop` class.

 ## Properties